Evolutionary Psychologist Career (Salary + Duties + Interviews)

 Evolutionary psychologists typically spend their time teaching and researching different topics within evolutionary psychology.
 Companies or organizations that need psychologists typically want psychologists with other specialties.
 If this is the approach you want to take as a psychologist, it’s best to work directly under evolutionary psychologists and follow their path.

-Once you have obtained this degree, you may have an idea of your next steps and what other requirements you must fulfill.
-Most evolutionary psychologists go into research, which requires your degree and some experience working directly under researchers.
+Once you have obtained this degree, you may know your next steps and what other requirements you must fulfill.
+Most evolutionary psychologists go into research, which requires a degree and some experience working directly under researchers.
 Some state licenses and national boards require that you complete an internship and written examination.
-If you own private practice, you may not need these credentials but find that they are useful as you are working with clients.
-Writing a book on different topics within evolutionary psychology, for example, does not require licensure but the credentials will help you in the long run.
+If you own a private practice, you may not need these credentials but find them useful as you work with clients.
+Writing a book on different topics within evolutionary psychology, for example, does not require licensure, but the credentials will help you in the long run.

 Salary (How Much Do Evolutionary Psychologists Make?)